 #17.
-When to remove jars from the pressure canner
+Know when to remove jars from the pressure canner

 If the instructions say the jars must be removed from the canner then don’t leave them to cool off there overnight.
 Once the process is finished switch off the heat source and leave the jars in the canner for ten minutes or so.
 Do not try to cool them off by putting the pressure canner in cold water or fiddling with the vent.

 #18.
-The product is as good as the produce
+The product is only as good as the produce

 #19.
 Don’t double batches